Location: | Classroom: King 243 |

 The final course grade will be calculated according to the following distribution:

-Online Quizzes, Muddiest Points, OpenDSA Readings | 10% |
+Online Reading/Video Quizzes, Muddiest Points, OpenDSA Readings | 5% |

-Labs and In-Class Activities | 15% |
+Labs and In-Class Activities | 10% |

-Programming Assignments | 15% |
+Homework/Programming Assignments | 10% |

-Final Exam | 25% |
+Final Exam | 20% |

 Letter grades will be assigned on the scale A=90-100, B=80-89, C=70-79, D=60-69, F=0-59, with potential minor adjustments after considering the overall performance of the class and actual distribution of numeric scores.
 I will use “+” and “-” grades at my discretion.
 I do not assign WP or WF grades except under extraordinary circumstances.

 Your work in this course must comply with the provisions of the JMU honor code: http://www.jmu.edu/honor/code.shtml.
-It is not a violation of the honor code to discuss assignments and solutions with other students at a conceptual level.
-However, all of the work that you submit must be written by you, based on your own understanding of the material.
-Representing someone else's work as your own, in any form, constitutes an honor code violation.
-It is also a violation of the honor code to "render unauthorized assistance to another student by knowingly permitting him or her to see or copy all or a portion of an examination or any work to be submitted for academic credit."
+It is not a violation of the honor code to discuss assignments with other students at a conceptual level.
+However, all of the work that you submit must be developed by you, based on your own understanding of the material.
+Representing someone else’s work as your own, in any form, constitutes an honor code violation.
+It is also a violation of the honor code to “render unauthorized assistance to another student by knowingly permitting him or her to see or copy all or a portion of an examination or any work to be submitted for academic credit.”
 In the context of this course, this portion of the Honor Code means:

 I will prosecute honor code violations if they come to my attention.
 If in doubt about what is allowed, ask me.

-In general, attendance will be required in order to receive credit for in-class work, including labs.
-In the case of an unavoidable absence, send me an email in advance with a brief explanation of why you can't attend.
+In general, attendance will be required in order to receive full credit for in-class work, including labs.
+In the case of an unavoidable absence, send me an email in advance with a brief explanation of why you can’t attend.
 I may not respond immediately, but your email will provide a record of the circumstances.
-You will not receive credit for in-class work if no prior notice is provided.
-I will do my best to accommodate occasional absences, but I reserve the right to withhold credit in the case of chronic absences.

 If possible, please bring a laptop for in-class coding exercises.
 You should also bring scratch paper and a writing utensil.

 The ACM (https://www.acm.org) is the main professional organization for computer scientists.
-It is expected that your work in this course will conform to the the ACM Code of Ethics (https://www.acm.org/code-of-ethics), which forbids discrimination and harassment of all types.
+It is expected that your work in this course will conform to the ACM Code of Ethics (https://www.acm.org/code-of-ethics), which forbids discrimination and harassment of all types.
 If you believe someone is violating these principles (e.g., by making inappropriate or demeaning remarks), it is your responsibility to take action by informing me or, if you feel comfortable doing so, addressing the individual directly.
 I will do my best to preserve your confidentiality when addressing the issue.

 Phones should be silenced and put away during class unless they are being used for a course-related activity.
 If you violate this policy, I reserve the right to give you a long pointless lecture about the failings of your generation and the probable downfall of civilization.
 This will be embarrassing for both of us.